dhewm/dhewm3/neo/mods/readme.txt

 case, try setting to "0".

 This can be caused by video RAM autodetection problems.
-Another alternative is to delete your ~/.dhewm3/base/dhewm3.cfg and run (just once):
+Another alternative is to delete your ~/.dhewm3/base/dhewm.cfg and run (just once):
-$ ./dhewm3 +set sys_videoram 512
+$ dhewm3 +set sys_videoram 512
 Then when creating new configurations, this won't happen again.
+For example:
+$ dhewm3 +set fs_game sikkmod
+(assumming ~/.dhewm3/sikkmod/dhewm.cfg does not yet exist)

+Other non-native mods

+In case the source code is available, it can be easily adapted to work with dhewm3.
+Otherwise you'll have to use the same Doom 3 version as the available game library.
+Fortunately you have two choices:

+- For a Linux 32-bit mod, build dhewm3 with the X86 option turned on.
+  If you don't have Linux, but an OS with binary compatibility such as FreeBSD, you can still run it (but building is not immediate).

+- For a Windows 32-bit mod, you can cross-compile it (see main readme) and run it with Wine.
+Be sure to build a 32-bit version.